ypzheng7/ypzheng7.github.io/README.md

 # My Study Abroad in Singapore!

-## About Author:
+### About Author

 Hello!

 My name is Betty, and I am a senior studying Marketing and Management and Human Resources (MHR) at the University of Wisconsin-Madison.
 I am currently 5 weeks in, doing an exchange semester at the National University of Singapore, and I would like to grow with you in the remaining of my journey!!

 *Add info here*